mdeguzis/SteamOS-Tools/docs/Retroarch-info.md

 1. Add "Retroarch-Src" as a "non-Steam" game using the "+" icon on the Libary section of SteamOS
 2. Configure your joypad via Retroarch > Settings > Input Settings (use bind all to configure all buttons at once)
 3. Transfer any ROMs you had on your system, into appropriate folder structures under `/home/steam/ROMs`

 ***
+### General
+***

+#####PSX/PS1 BIOS Files

+Mednafen is very picky about which BIOS to use.
+The ones that you might need are:

+* scph5500.bin
+* scph5501.bin
+* scph5502.bin

+Copy this file to the `$HOME/ROMs` directory of the user you are working with.
+Most commonly this is `/home/steam/ROMs`.
+If you can't find one of these, just rename the respective scph100x.bin BIOS (such as scph1001.bin) to scph550x.bin (such as scph5501.bin) and it will take it.

+***
 ### Input (General)